colinjeanne/stop-lang/readme.md

 being defined depending on the types of the values.
 Values are modded left to right.

-When modding numbers from numbers the numbers the result is the remainder of a division.
+If any value is `UNDEFINED` then the result is undefined.

+If any value is not a number then the result is `NAN`.

+Otherwise the values are modded arithemtically.

 The result of all other data type combinations is not a number.